NOTE: In this article the term "DR" and "Image Backup" is interchangeable.

 NOTE: Please DO NOT attempt to utilize a Wireless network adapter to restore a Image Backup/DR Image stored on a network location as the wireless network adapter driver most likely will not be part of the included driver set on your DR Boot Disc to even see your wireless network.
 Please utilize a wired network for DR Restore operations by utilizing the wired Ethernet cable to connect to the wired Ethernet adapter which the computer contains.

-After booting to the DR Boot Disc media (CD or flash drive based DR Boot Disc), from the Welcome page, open a Command Prompt using the link at the bottom of that Welcome screen.
+After booting to the DR Boot Disc media (CD or flash drive-based DR Boot Disc), open a Command Prompt using the icon on the "Desktop" named [Command Prompt].

-- The remote networked machine, network share, NAS or SAN device in this case is referenced as the IP address of that device which in this case is 192.168.1.4
+- The remote networked machine, network share, NAS or SAN device in this case is referenced using the IP address of that device which in this case is 192.168.1.4

-- The username you authenticate with on the remote machine, network share or NAS device is HTG (the user that has full admin rights to the HTG share)
+- The username you authenticate with on the remote machine, network share or NAS device is (in this example)

 Example command WITHOUT spaces or case sensitivity requirements:

 net use N: \\192.168.1.4\backups /user:HTG Pa$$word

 Example command WITH spaces and case sensitivity requirements: